Tom-PIT/Connected.Docs/en/Sales/Documents/Offers.md

 The Offers list provides an overview of all quotations, separated into **Drafts**, **Available**, **In completion**, and **Completed**.

 At the top of the Offers list, the system displays key indicators that summarize the currently filtered data.
 The following indicators are shown:

 - **Late offers** – Offers whose expiration date has passed and have not been accepted or completed.
-- **Paid offers** – Offers for which full payment has been recorded.
+- **Paid offers** (interactive) – Offers for which full payment has been recorded.
+Click it to display exclusively the offers that have been paid.
 - **Total cost** – The combined total value of all offers included in the active filter.

 Filters on the left help narrow down results by **document dates**, **status**, and **customer**.